 A resident referral program is a program that has been streamlined to encourage residents to recommend an apartment complex to friends.
 This incentive-based program rewards residents whenever a referred friend or family member starts renting an apartment from said complex.

-The best residential referral programs are run with referral software, which tracks the referrals residents send in.
+The best residential (or tenant) referral programs are run with referral software, which tracks the referrals residents send in.
 It’s much easier to keep track of referrals with software than with a manual method.
 In fact, this is especially true for larger networks, where multiple apartment complexes fall under the same owner.
 A resident in this scenario can refer a friend and be credited if the friend decides to rent from any of the qualifying apartment homes from the same owner.

 Benefits of resident referral programs